Who We Are

 Working in close coordination with the existing professional resources of NMCAL, the Warmline is an expansion of NMCAL’s professional counselor-staffed crisis line, providing confidential non-crisis support from specially trained specialists who have in the past had their own behavioral health or substance use issues.

+NMCAL and the Peer to Peer Warmline are operated by ProtoCall Services.
 ProtoCall Services is the nation’s largest and most trusted provider of behavioral health call center services.
-Staffed exclusively by Masters-level or above mental health professionals, ProtoCall responds to crisis and access calls for over 200 organizations nationwide twenty-four hours a day, seven days a week.
-ProtoCall is accredited by both CARF (Crisis and Information Call Center) and the American Association of Suicidology.
+Staffed by Masters-level or above mental health professionals and credentialed Peer Support Specialists, ProtoCall responds to crisis and access calls for over 300 organizations nationwide twenty-four hours a day, seven days a week.